neo4j-product-examples/graphrag-package-1.8-examples/README.md

 **What it does:**
 - Uses an improved schema with better-defined relationships and properties
-- Information from Symptom is moved to the relationship type!
+- Particularly, part of the information from Symptom is moved to the relationship type!

 ### 4. Use LLM to Generate & Save Schema